Smoking Salmon The Right Way

 1. Using a cedar plank is a great solution to keeping your fish from possibly falling through the grate.
 Before you begin to smoke the fish, the planks and wood chips for the smoker will need to be soaked for one hour in water.
 This will add moisture to the salmon, keep the planks from turning a dark brown or burning and add a sweet and smoky flavor to the fish.

-You can apply the seasonings to the salmon a couple of hours ahead of time, allowing them to marinate and increase the intensity of the flavors.
+You can season salmon fillets a couple of hours ahead of cooking time, allowing them to marinate and increase the intensity of the flavors.
 Mix the garlic herb seasonings with the lemon juice.
 Use your hands to rub this into each filet, coating both sides.
+Yes, this way the total cook time will be a bit longer, but it'll be worth it.

 2. Half an hour before you plan to begin, get the fire started in your smoker.
 The wood chips should be placed in a metal smoker box or wrapped in an aluminum foil bag.
 Create holes in the foil bag, which will allow the smoke to rise up to flavor the fish.